Quick Start Guide

 airfor hot reloading Go code (runmake devfrommill/directory) - Pillow App: Next.js development server with fast refresh (automatic with

-npm run dev) - Harvesters: Use
+npm run dev) - Connectors: Use

 go runwith file watching orairfor hot reloading